watir/watirbook/installation/ubuntu-10-10.md

 ### Firefox with firewatir gem

+> *Chapter on firewatir will not be updated, since I consider firewatir dead.
+All updates go to watir-webdriver chapter.
+I did not delete this chapter because it could help somebody, sometime, maybe.*

 If you tried to install firewatir gem with RubyGems 1.3.7, you would get error message `hoe requires RubyGems version >= 1.4`.
 Firewatir gem needs hoe gem, and it needs Rubygems 1.4 or newer.

 Install firewatir gem with `sudo gem1.8 install firewatir` or